quasarframework/quasar/docs/src/pages/vue-composables/use-meta.md

     const title = ref('Some title') // we define the "title" prop

     // NOTICE the parameter here is a function
-    // Under the covers, it is converted to a Vue computed prop for reactivity useMeta(() => {
+    // Under the hood, it is converted to a Vue computed prop for reactivity useMeta(() => {
       return {
         // whenever "title" from above changes, your meta will automatically update